pstaender/dupfolders/README.md

   * `--displayFolderSizes`: true|false (display folder sizes in kbyte in the summary, default is `true`)
   * `--sortBySize`: desc|asc (sort found folders by their size, default is `desc`)
   * `--displayParentFolderSize`: true|false (display parent folder sizes to duplicate folders, default is `false`)

+### Exclude specific files, e.g. .DS_Store

+Although folders can be excluded (see option `--excludeFolders` above), files cannot.

+Most os store meta informations in hidden files: `.DS_Store` on Mac OS, `Desktop.ini` on Windows for instance.
+Unfortunately there is now option to exclude specific files, because they are included in measuring the folder sizes.

+A "workaround" would simply to delete those files (or move them somewhere else and replace with a symbolic link) to get a adequate folder comparing.

 ### TODO